-Digital risk and digital risk management The digital era brings a paradigm shift.
+Obsolescence and bit rot pose a major threat to the survival of digital data assets and the continued existence of the business Digital risk and digital risk management The digital era brings a paradigm shift.
 'Digital risk' is a term describing the risks arising from increased dependency on information technology, systems and digital processes.
 According to Gartner, there is a new emerging player in the field, the 'digital risk officer' (DRO).
 The DRO will require a mix of business expertise and the necessary technical knowledge to assess and make recommendations for appropriately addressing digital business risk.
 Digital risk management is the next evolution in digital risk and security strategies.
 It is about re-defining corporate governance and digital perpetuation and should form part of the digital risk management plan.
 Table 2 (below) outlines some of the areas that may need consideration in a digital risk management plan.
 What is data-driven decision-making?

 Data-driven decision-making, in brief, is an approach to business governance that values decisions based on and backed up by data that can be authenticated.
 The success of the data-driven approach is reliant upon the availability of data, the quality of the data gathered and the effectiveness of its analysis, interpretation and use.
 Data-driven decisionmaking can be categorised into four groupings: availability, accuracy and reliability, analysis, and usability.
-(Table 3): Category Brief description Digital risk management (strategy component) Obsolescence Digital perpetuation - Active preservation against storage formats, digital data formats and technology becoming obsolete.
-Digital risk strategy Digital bit rot Digital perpetuation - Active preservation against unforeseen damage such as bit flip or bit rot.
-Digital risk strategy Intellectual property (IP) and assets Digital security - Protecting Enterprise IP and assets to ensure ongoing enterprise sustainability.
-Digital security strategy Cyber defence Digital security - Identify and understand cyber security threats to secure business operations.
-Digital security strategy Table 2 Components for aanaidaration in a diaital rial, managament plan Table 2 - Components for consideration in a ulullar risk management blan Data decision group Description Availability Digital data should be available when and where it is required.
-Accuracy and reliability Digital data must be accurate and reliable.
-Analysis Digital data needs analytic tools to be able identify the value of the digital data.
-Usability Digital data needs to be in a usable format if it is to be successfully used in decision making.
-Table 3 - The four groups of data-driven decision-making
+(Table 3): Category Brief description Digital risk management Data decision group Description Obsolescence Digital perpetuation - Active preservation against storage formats, digital data formats and (strategy component) Digital risk strategy Availability Digital data sho be available wh and where it is required.
+Digital bit rot technology becoming obsolete.
+Digital perpetuation - Active preservation against unforeseen Digital risk strategy Accuracy and reliability Digital data mu be accurate an reliable. damage such as bit flip or bit rot.
+Analysis Digital data nee analytic tools to Intellectual property (IP) and assets Digital security - Protecting Enterprise IP and assets to ensure ongoing enterprise Digital security strategy be able identify the value of the digital data. sustainability.
+Usability Digital data nee Cyber defence Digital security - Identify and understand cyber security threats to secure business operations.
+Digital security strategy to be in a usabl format if it is to successfully us in decision mak Table 2 - Components for consideration in a digital risk management plan Table 3 - The four groups of data-driven decision-making

+0010010000101001

+00101010110101001000101100

 DIGITAL PERPETUATION

-As previously mentioned, Web 3.0 semantic web is the next step in the evolution of the 'intelligent web'. expanding connectivity of devices beyond smartphones. tablets and PCs to the Internet of Things.
+As previously mentioned, Web 3.0 semantic web is the next step in the evolution of the 'intelligent web', expanding connectivity of devices beyond smartphones, tablets and PCs to the Internet of Things.
 Web 3.0 will see the general corrosion of old models of enterprise operation, disrupting and changing business, jobs and lives.
 One area of change is to understand the difference between perpetuation and preservation.
 The following definitions have been sourced from the internet and may help.

 What is preservation?

 | Meaning/definition | Cambridge English Dictionary The act of keeping something the same or of preventing it from being damaged.
 What is perpetuation?